Metaxal/measures/README.md

 > (m* 3 'mi)
 (measure 3 (set (unit 'mi 1)))
 ```
-(Note that quoting is nicely the same as "prevent reduction" to SI.)
+(Note that quoting is nicely the same as "prevent reduction" to base units.)
-Quoted units can be useful in particular in text files from which to read numbers.
+Quoted units can be useful in particular in text files from which to read measures.
 They can of course be used together:
 ```racket
 > (m+ '(5 mi) (m* 2 '(3 mi)))